dewynl/msc-ai-capstone-project/docs/dissertation.md

 Multi-dimensional evaluation approaches recognise that educational AI systems require assessment across technical, pedagogical, and practical dimensions simultaneously.
 These integrated frameworks combine automated metrics, expert evaluation, and empirical testing to provide comprehensive assessment.
 Triangulation strategies help address the limitations inherent in any single assessment method, with technical metrics providing scalable measures while pedagogical assessments ensure educational soundness.

+Contemporary policy frameworks reinforce the importance of systematic validation in educational AI systems.
+The U.S. Department of Education (2023) established four critical requirements for educational AI: data quality review to ensure accurate foundational information, fairness examination to prevent algorithmic bias, human oversight protection to maintain educational agency, and safeguard implementation to promote educational equity.
+These federal guidelines mandate that "AI systems must be transparent, accountable, and subject to ongoing validation" to ensure educational quality and stakeholder trust.
+This policy framework supports the development of comprehensive evaluation approaches that address both technical performance and educational responsibility, providing institutional backing for multi-stage validation processes in educational AI systems.

 ### 2.5.1 Literature Summary and Gap Analysis

 The comprehensive review of current research reveals distinct patterns in the literature that highlight both advances and limitations in educational AI development.
 Table 2.1 summarises the key contributions and identifies specific gaps that inform this research's focus on custom neural architectures for syllabus generation.